Tom Daley wins 10m diving bronze in Tokyo to collect his fourth Olympic medal

 Daley brought his A-game.
 In between dives as his rivals hit the hot tub, he sat in a chair draped in a Union Jack towel and stared straight ahead.
 Then he stretched before the walk up the concrete stairs, one he has done thousands of times but which must tingle the nerves all alone in an Olympic final.

-His opening dive, reverse three-and-a-half somersaults, put him into second place and he followed it with successive 91s to lead the standings at the halfway point, with a total score of 281.60 and a paper-thin lead of 0.6 over Cao after three rounds.
+His opening dive, reverse three-and-a-half somersaults, put him into second place and he followed it with successive 91s to lead the standings at the halfway point, with a total score of 281.60 and a paper-thin lead of 0.80 over Cao.

 But the fourth dive was telling and brought Daley’s first and only mistake of note, as a secondary splash erupted from beneath the surface.
 A score of 80.50 slipped him back to third, with Cao earning 97.20 for the second successive dive to gain some breathing room.

-Daley gathered himself to move clear of the chasing pack and by his sixth and final dive bronze was virtually assured, perhaps more should the pressure provoke an unlikely mistake from one of the two Chinese frontrunners.
+Daley gathered himself to move clear of the chasing pack and by his sixth and final dive bronze was virtually assured, with the chance of more should the pressure provoke an unlikely mistake from one of the two Chinese frontrunners.

 After Daley’s final dive, scoring 91.80, it was left to a shootout between Cao and Yang.
-Yang went first and celebrated as he nailed his forward four-and-a-half somersaults for a monstrous score of 112.75, putting the heat on his teammate.
+Yang went first and celebrated as he nailed his forward four-and-a-half somersaults for a monstrous 112.75 – a world record score – putting the heat on his teammate.
 But Cao responded brilliantly, and 102.60 was enough to edge gold.

 Cao finished on 582.35, with Yang totalling 580.40 and Daley scoring 548.25, well clear of Russia’s Aleksandr Bondar in fourth with 514.50.